-For most types of insurances the company name and rating are very important.
+For most types of insurances, the company name and rating are essential.
 The Medicare Supplement, also known as Medigap, is an exception from this rule.
-For Medigap, the company name and rating are NOT really important.
+For Medicare Supplement company ratings are NOT really important.
 The reason is the standardization of plans and centralization of processing.
 Read below.

 - All Medigap plans are standardized.
 There are 10 standard plans, defined by their letter, each of them with a specific set of benefits.
-A particular Medigap plan (for example, Plan F) from one company is THE SAME as the plan identified by the same letter from any other company.
-The difference is the price, and it may be quite substantial.
+A particular Medicare Supplement plan (for example, Medigap Plan F) from one company is THE SAME as the plan identified by the same letter from any other company.
+The difference is the price, and it may be quite substantial from vendor to vendor.

 - As in Original Medicare, there is no network for any Medigap plans.
-As long as your doctor/hospital accepts Medicare, he/she is obliged to accept any standardized Medigap plan from any company.
+As long as your doctor/hospital accepts Medicare, he/she is obliged to accept any standardized Medicare Supplement plan from ANY company.

 - Medigap claims are processed through the centralized Medicare “crossover” system.
-The same system is used by ALL Medigap companies.
-It effectively links Medicare Parts A and B with Medigap plans, and assures the same payment schedule and the same payment amount no matter what the Medigap company is.
+ALL Medicare Supplement companies use the same system.
+It effectively links Medicare Part A and Part B with Medicare Supplement plans and assures the same payment schedule and the same payment amount no matter what the Medicare Supplement company is.

-- As a result there is just ONE Claims Processing System.
-And because all companies use it, the role of specific company name and rating in the claims process is very limited.
+- As a result, there is just ONE Claims Processing System.
+And because all companies use it, the role of specific company name and rating in the claims process is minimal.

 Please give us your feedback!

-What do you think about Are Medigap company name and rating important?
+What do you think about Are Medicare Supplement company ratings important?
 Write your comments.

 If you are looking for Medigap coverage, let us guide you.
 To view real quotes from Medigap plan providers, please fill out our Medicare Supplement Quote form, or give us a call at 877-657-7477.